 - Documenting processes and procedures

 Whew!
 Those forty tasks are all things you can outsource to a VA.

 Virtual Assistants Can Help You Grow Your Business

 Hiring your first virtual assistant might feel a bit scary.
 The good news?
 It doesn’t have to be a long-term relationship.
 If things don’t work out, kindly end your contract and move on.
 But if things do work out, you will have the help of a person who is dedicated to help you succeed.

 And when you take work off your plate and assign it to someone who wants you to be successful, you can do more.
 You can use the time you saved to focus on higher-level projects in your business.
 This can drastically help you scale your business.

-If you’re serious about scaling your business to $100,000 and beyond, you MUST join Home Business School.
-You will find the training and coaching you need to scale your at home business and see the success you’ve been dreaming of.
+If you’re serious about scaling your business to $100,000 and beyond, you MUST join the WAH Resource Library.
+You will find the training and resources you need to scale your at home business and see the success you’ve been dreaming of.
+Plus receive an invitation to join the Make Money From Home community.
+It’s FREE!
 Click the image below to find out more.